There is a general look of surprise, even bewilderment when people hear I love working in the Middle East, for the

 Interview From the Inside Out

-If you are using an interview simply as a checkbox exercise to see if the person has the skills for a particular job, you are missing out on a great opportunity.
-A person’s CV is merely a scratch on the surface of not only who this person really is, but also how far their capabilities can extend.
+If you are using an interview only as a checkbox exercise to see if the person has the skills for a particular job, you are missing out on a great opportunity.
+A person’s CV is merely a scratch on the surface of not only who this person is, but also how far their capabilities can extend.
 Context is key.

-As a starter, why don’t you put the CV aside and get them to tell you their story.
-Adopt a curious mind, seeking to learn about the person’s experiences that has brought them to the present day.
+As a starter, why don’t you put the CV aside and get them to tell you their story?
+Adopt a curious mind, seeking to learn about the person’s experiences that have brought them to the present day.
 This approach can open up an individual’s character, their way of thinking, approach to challenges, and the environment and factors needed to bring out their best.
 You never know – you could even learn something along the way.

 Don’t Hire What You Don’t Appreciate

-This may seem a bit of a shock, but frankly, if you don’t see how someone adds value to your organisation, why hire them?
-And if the person is onboard, why aren’t you listening to their viewpoint and perspective?
-If you want yes people who just go along with what you say, you are wasting your money in hiring great people.
-A recorded message to yourself telling you you’re doing a good job will suffice.
-But if you hire us, listen to us.
+If you don’t see how someone adds value to your organisation, why hire them?
+If the person is on board, why aren’t you listening to their viewpoint and perspective?
+If you want yes people who go along with what you say, you are wasting your money hiring great people.
+A recorded message to yourself telling you “you’re doing a good job” will suffice.
+However, if you hire us, listen to us.
 We have a different perspective.
-It may not be what you want to hear but we are here to add value.
+It may not be what you want to hear, but we are here to add value.
 Allow us – there are skills, traits and natural capabilities just waiting to be engaged.
 If you don’t appreciate us, we’ll find or create companies that will.

 As featured in Women’s Prospects